HOW TO BECOME A POLICE SPECIAL CONSTABLE

 This option could potentially damage relations with the public.
 You have no reason to suspect the woman has taken money from the purse.

-THE KEY BENEFITS AND SECTIONS OF THIS GUIDE INCLUDE:
+THE KEY BENEFITS OF THIS RESOURCE INCLUDES…

 - Essential insider tips on creating a successful application.